-I will be available during the Wednesday lecture slot to answer questions.
-There will be no session on Friday.
+There will be no lecture session on Thursday or Friday.

 Week Three: Project Progress Meetings and Presentations

 On Tuesday and Wednesday this week, I'll meet again with each group to check its progress.
 Bring along evidence of what you've done thus far - lists of references, bits of code, or pictures.
 If anything seems to be going wrong with your project, we'll try to fix it at these meetings.